EOS Additive Manufacturing require less energy and raw material than conventional manufacturing

-The aerospace industry is a key growth market for Additive Manufacturing.
+The aerospace industry is a key growth market for Additive Manufacturing (AM).
 Engine and turbine parts as well as cabin interior components are typical applications for Additive Manufacturing.
 This is where the benefits of innovative EOS technology come to the fore: functional components with complex geometries and defined aerodynamic properties can be manufactured quickly and cost-effectively.
 Material and weight savings lower fuel consumption and CO2 emissions.

 Manufacturer-specific adaptations and small production runs are further arguments in favour of Additive Manufacturing technology.
 This is why leading aerospace companies have integrated AM into their planning of future production strategies.